Harmerz/PAW-BE/README.md

 ## 😵‍💫 Features

 - ### Sign In dan Sign Up<br>
-  In this web app, there are user side and admin side with different authorization, therefore sign up and sign in are needed<br>
+  In this web app, there are user side and admin side with different authorization, therefore sign up and sign in are needed.
+There is using next-auth for get the session to choose between user or admin for using the service<br>
 - ### Choosing Groceries<br>
   Users can browse and selecte grocery, this feature is stored as inventory in the folder<br>
 - ### Order Management<br>